 Machine Learning has been adopted long in finance and the area of stock trading.
 Models are trained to identify technical indicators, optimise portfolio diversification and build automated trading system.
 First day of IPO stock return is one of the market anomalies being studied by researchers.
-Pricing of IPO stock is an arena between the management of the listing issuer, stock underwriters which then sell the shares to investors and the outcome of the subscription price is often thought to deviate from the true market value, which can be reflected by the public market on the first day of trading.
+Pricing of IPO stock is an arena between the management of the listing issuer, stock underwriters which then sell the shares to investors.
+The outcome of the subscription price is often thought to deviate from the true market value, which can be reflected by the public market on the first day of trading.

 Before and shortly after the 21st century, the initial IPO return in the field of artificial intelligence was not studied extensively other than linear classification.
 Since then, genetic algorithms to predict IPO underpricing were proposed by Luque, Quintana and Isasi in 2012.
 In the same year, Huang et al. proposed genetic-search model IPO first day return based on common financial metrics as data inputs.
 Artificial neural networks (ANN) and support vector machines (SVM) were also proposed later.
 Quintana, Saez and Isasi proposed an ensemble method, namely random forest, to predict IPO underpricing in 2017, and ensemble method has become a mainstream in studying the topic of IPO returns.
-In this study, we will explore other artificial intelligence algorithms, namely XGBoost of the ensemble method, to learn IPO data and predict the first day of IPO return.
+In this study, we will explore other evolving and popular artificial intelligence algorithms, namely XGBoost of the ensemble method, to learn IPO data and predict the first day of IPO return.
 The investable universe of this study is IPO in Hong Kong stock market.

 Introduction